 Weight: 31 lbs.

 Battery: 40V, 2 or 4 Ah lithium ion

-This Stihl mower is light and compact and includes a rigid plastic grass catcher that's easy to use.
-It's the only mower reviewed that's not available as a complete kit.
+This Stihl cordless mower is light and compact and includes a rigid plastic grass catcher that’s easy to use.
+It’s the only battery powered lawn mower reviewed that’s not available as a complete kit.
 Instead you buy the mower, battery and charger separately.
 You can choose from a 2- and a 4-amp- hour battery and a regular and fast charger.
 The batteries are interchangeable with several other Stihl tools including a chain saw.
-If you plan to purchase other cordless tools, this mower is a good choice.
+You can check out our review of the Stihl battery powered chain saw too.
+If you plan to purchase other cordless tools, this battery powered lawn mower is a good choice.

 Weight: 33 lbs.

 Height range: 2 to 3-1/2 in.

 This Worx cordless lawn mower model is the smallest and least expensive of the mowers we reviewed.
 It’s perfect if you have a small yard and limited storage space.
 We liked everything but the absence of a single-lever height adjustment.
 The Worx cordless lawn mower is a great battery powered lawn mower for small yards.